-I take the position that there really is no one "correct" sound in an absolute sense – but there is a correct sound for you, the listener.
+I take the position that there is no one "correct" sound in an absolute sense – but there is a correct sound for you, the listener.

-Let’s look at a simple example.
+Let's look at a simple example.
 When a painter creates a painting in his studio, he goes to extraordinary lengths to arrange and then reproduce the lighting.
-He doesn’t just view the subject under that light, it’s also the same lighting under which he views the finished work.
+He doesn't just view the subject under that light, and it's the same lighting under which he views the finished work.
 Now take that painting to a museum or gallery.
-There’s no way that the curator or gallery owner can know or reproduce the exact same light under which the artist worked.
-Remove the painting to a home and you remove it yet another step from those original conditions – but does that invalidate the new owner’s appreciation?
+There's no way the curator or gallery owner can know or reproduce the same light under which the artist worked.
+Remove the painting to a home, and you remove it yet another step from those original conditions – but does that invalidate the new owner's appreciation?
 Of course not.
-That owner will doubtless agonize over just how to light that painting, but it’s going to come down to informed personal preference at the end of the day – just the same as the way you choose components for your audio system.
+That owner will doubtless agonize over just how to light that painting, but it's going to come down to informed personal preference at the end of the day – just the same as the way you choose components for your audio system.

-There are certainly fundamental and objective parameters to follow, whether you are lighting a painting or replaying a recording.
-When lighting a painting, fluorescent bulbs are a huge no-no – just as audiophiles would seek to avoid huge humps in the bass response or intrusive slap echoes.
-But once those basic parameters have been satisfied it is your perception that matters.
-In audio system set up at the highest level, the challenge is to meet those technical, objective demands without impeding the music, which sounds deceptively simple.
-Modern audio systems offer such high-resolution that problems associated with improper or conflicting set up and optimization are often glaringly intrusive.
-Lacking the ability to diagnose or eliminate those problems, instead we simply cover them up – and cover up the music’s communicative immediacy and fascination at the same time.
+There are certainly fundamental and objective parameters to follow, whether lighting a painting or replaying a recording.
+Fluorescent bulbs are a huge no-no when lighting a painting – just as audiophiles would seek to avoid large humps in the bass response or intrusive slap echoes.
+But once those basic parameters have been satisfied, it is your perception that matters.
+In an audio system set up at the highest level, the challenge is to meet those technical, objective demands without impeding the music, which sounds deceptively simple.
+Modern audio systems offer such high resolution that problems associated with improper or conflicting setup and optimization are often glaringly intrusive.
+Lacking the ability to diagnose or eliminate those problems, instead, we cover them up – and cover up the music's communicative immediacy and fascination at the same time.

-Instead of asking whether the sound of your system is accurate, I’d suggest another, far simpler question of you:
+Instead of asking whether the sound of your system is accurate, I'd suggest another, far more straightforward question of you: